thcorre/eda-quick-tour/part3-deviations-eql.md

 ---

-**Congratulations on completing the SGNOG12 EDA Lab!** You're now ready to leverage EDA for production network automation.
+**Congratulations on completing the EDA quick tour!** You're now ready to leverage EDA for production network automation.